Hazardous and Tricky Waste

 Wide range of globes accepted including fluorescent lamps and tubes, halogen lamps, tubes, bulbs and incandescent globes (excludes commercial quantities).

-There are more than 85 locations across South Australia where used oil can be taken to be recycled.
+Please refer to the Which Bin website to search for nearby locations to recycle oil.
 Oil needs to be taken in a clean plastic container with a lid (original container is ideal).
-Avoid using paint cans or non plastic containers.
-Please refer to the "ZeroWaste SA" website to search for nearby locations to recycle oil.
+Avoid using paint cans or non-plastic containers.

 Plastic bags and other soft plastics can be recycled at all Coles and Woolworths Supermarkets.